 Tell us about your career to date…

 I trained at Thanet College, before moving to the Dorchester Hotel in London for five years, where I won Chef of the Year.
 I then moved to the then three Michelin starred restaurant, The Square, and from there I made the move to Australia, where I worked at a three Hat restaurant (the Australian equivalent of Michelin stars) called Rockpool in Sydney.
 I then went on to open my own restaurant at the age of 23, before selling it and moving to a chocolate company, where I opened 25 stores across Australia in five years.
 My husband, Andrew, and I married out in Australia and moved back to the UK to take on the Shepherd Neame pub, the East Kent in Whitstable.
-We also ran the Royal Naval Reserve in Whitstable for Shepherd Neame for six months, and we are now also working on a refurbishment and reopening of the White Horse in Boughton under Blean.
+We also ran the Royal Naval Reserve in Whitstable for Shepherd Neame for six months, and we have also refurbished and reopened the White Horse in Boughton under Blean as a stylish pub with 14 rooms.

 What attracted you to Shepherd Neame?